holodekk/ovsdb/README.md

 For instance, let's assume you want to interact with the Open vSwitch database.
 The first thing you'll need to do is obtain a copy of the schema (usually stored with a `.ovsschema` extension).
-The schema file can be found in the [repository](https://github.com/openvswitch/ovs/blob/master/vswitchd/vswitch.ovsschema), or obtained by connecting directly to an OVSDB instance.
+The schema file can be found in the [repository][vswitch_schema], or obtained by connecting directly to an OVSDB instance.
 If you're running Open vSwitch, then a copy of OVSDB is already running on your machine (usually listening on a local socket).
 For example, on my local machine, I can connect and download a copy of the schema with the following command:

 ```sh
 # ovsdb-client get-schema /var/run/openvswitch/db.sock > vswitch.ovsschema
 ```

 Note that connecting to the OVSDB socket requires root priveleges.
 Before proceeding, it is probably worth taking a look at the schema file itself, as the OVSDB schema introduces a few concepts not present in other database systems.

 With the schema file present, you can now proceed to build your first client application.
 The first step is to build built structs to represent the diffrerent tables in the database, as well as proxy objects to handle mapping from the esoteric format of the OVSDB protocol into more sane Rust representations.
 Next, a TCP or Unix socket client is needed depending on how you intend to interface with the database itself.
 Thankfully, both of those tasks have already been handled for you.

 ## Model generation

 First, we need to use `ovsdb-build` to generate our models and proxies.
 Add it as a build dependency of your project, either via shell command:

 ```sh
 $ cargo add --build ovsdb-build